The Anxiety Wormhole

 There is No Easy Fix for Fears and Phobias

-Tips For Helping Your with Their Childhood Fear and Anxiety
+Tips For Helping Your Child with Their Childhood Fear and Anxiety

 - Stay Calm.
 Anxiety is contagious.
 It’s hard to see our children unhappy but it is important to exude that you feel calm and in control.
 That will help your child feel safe.

-- Wait to give advice or solutions for the problem.
+- Wait to give advice or solutions to the problem.
 No one really wants to hear about what they should be doing when they are upset.

 - Be comforting and let them have the time and space to calm down.